 Food Packer– helps the ICS Eastside Mobile Food Bank by preparing food bags that are distributed to clients.

-Link2Feed– supports the Mobile Food Bank Hub by entering client data into the online database before food is distributed.
+Link2Feed Computer Input– supports the Mobile Food Bank Hub by entering client data into the online database at distribution sites.

 Van Driver Grocery– drives ICS refrigerated van to nearby grocery stores to rescue product from grocery stores